livingmugash/papri/README.md

 # papri
-An AI-powered Video discovery platform
+An AI-powered Video Search Engine | Fast, Easy to use, and Accurate Search Results